 This Policy forms the foundation of the College's procedures, practices and processes and ultimately the College's culture with respect to child safety and wellbeing.
 It informs the School community of everyone's obligations to act safety and appropriately towards children and young people.
-It is publicly available Link to be inserted when complete
+It is publicly available https://hamiltoncollege.vic.edu.au/about-college/policies/